Online Shopping Fraud

 The COVID-19 pandemic has fueled scammers and fraud in ways we've never imagined.
-Fraudsters are taking advantage of the constantly changing routines, confusion and uncertainty that has swept through the world.
-ICBA recommends these 10 cybersecurity tips to help reduce fraud.
+Fraudsters are taking advantage of people shopping online, especially for those hard-to-find items.
+Before you shop online, remember these three things:

 Email Security Best Practices